- Is It Safe To Eat Shrimp During Pregnancy?

 Not all species of shrimps are safe to consume.
+Bet shrimp from reputable suppliers and know the origin.
+Monterey Bay Seafood Watch is a great resource for knowing if your shrimp was sourced sustainable.
 The most edible shrimps during pregnancy are:

-Wild caught spot prawns: They are massive shrimps caught from the waters of the Pacific Coast of the US or British Columbia.
-They are sold live and are expensive.
+Wild caught spot prawns: They are massive shrimp caught from the waters of the Pacific Coast of the US or British Columbia.
+You may also buy the frozen ones.

 Wild caught bay shrimp, pink shrimp, cocktail shrimp, or northern shrimp: They are cold-water, tiny shrimps used for garnishing and in salads, beans, or rice.
 Their origin is Oregon or the Northeast, and are of reasonable cost.

 Wild caught rock shrimps: They look like lobsters and have sweet flesh.
 They cook quickly compared to regular shrimps.
 They are caught from the Gulf of Mexico.